-G 5.1 The purpose of sick leave is to enable staff to continue to be paid when by reason of injury or illness, they are prevented from attending to their normal duties.
-It is to be administered fairly by management and utilised responsibly by staff.

-- G 5.2 These sick leave provisions apply equally where the employee is required to attend to their child, partner or family member who is a member of their household and who through illness or injury becomes dependent on the employee. - G 5.3 With the exception of fixed term employees employed for a term of less than one year, employees are entitled to sick leave on pay on an "as and when required" basis. - G 5.4 Fixed term employees are entitled to five days paid sick leave each year from the date of employment.
-The employer may at its discretion grant an employee more than the five day entitlement. - G 5.5 Where it is considered that the employee's performance may be impaired by a possible medical condition, the employer may require an employee to undergo an examination by a registered medical practitioner.
+- G 5.1 The purpose of sick leave is to enable staff to continue to be paid when by reason of injury or illness, they are prevented from attending to their normal duties.
+It is to be administered fairly by management and utilised reasonably by staff. - G 5.2 These sick leave provisions apply equally where the employee is required to attend to their child, partner or family member who is a member of their household and who through illness or injury becomes dependent on the employee. - G 5.3 With the exception of fixed term employees employed for a term of less than one year, employees are entitled to sick leave on pay on an "as and when required" basis for reasonable purposes. - G 5.4 Fixed term employees are entitled to ten days paid sick leave each year from the date of employment.
+The employer may at its discretion grant an employee more than the ten day entitlement. - G 5.5 Where it is considered that the employee's performance may be impaired by a possible medical condition, the employer may require an employee to undergo an examination by a registered medical practitioner.
 The employer reserves the right to require a specialist medical practitioner's examination and report in specific cases.
 In these circumstances, the employee agrees to provide written authorisation to the medical practitioner to provide an assessment to the employer to assist the employer to determine whether the employee's performance is impaired by a medical condition.
 Should the employee be found unfit to perform their full duties they may be placed on sick leave until cleared to return to full duties.
-The cost of the medical examinations will be met by the employer. - G 5.6 The employee shall notify absence due to illness to their controlling officer whenever possible at least thirty minutes before normal starting time.
-A medical certificate will be required for all absences in excess of five consecutive days, and may be required for absences of shorter periods. - G 5.7 Where a staff member is in receipt of earnings related compensation (as defined in the Accident Compensation Act 2001) sick leave on pay shall be based on the difference between the compensation received and the normal salary of the staff member. - G 5.8 Where: - (a) long term absence due to illness or injury is involved, or - (b) an employee has had regular short term absence due to illness or injury and it seems unlikely that the employee concerned will be able to resume duties within a reasonable period, the employer may, after consultation with the appropriate HR staff and the employee and/or their representative, give consideration to the retirement of the employee concerned on medical grounds, or an extended period of leave on reduced pay or without pay.
+The cost of the medical examinations will be met by the employer. - G 5.6 The employee shall notify absence due to illness to their manager whenever possible at least thirty minutes before normal starting time.
+A medical certificate will be required for all absences in excess of five consecutive days, and may be required for absences of shorter periods.
+A medical certificate may also be required where there are excessive and/or regular short term absences as a result of either their own or a dependant's illness.
+The University will meet the reasonable cost of obtaining this medical certificate where the absence is for three days or less.

+- G 5.7 Where a staff member is in receipt of earnings related compensation (as defined in the Accident Compensation Act 2001) sick leave on pay shall be based on the difference between the compensation received and the normal salary of the staff member. - G 5.8 Where: - (a) long term absence due to illness or injury is involved, or - (b) an employee has had regular short term absence due to illness or injury and it seems unlikely that the employee concerned will be able to resume duties within a reasonable period, the employer may, after consultation with the appropriate HR staff and the employee and/or their representative, give consideration to the retirement of the employee concerned on medical grounds, or an extended period of leave on reduced pay or without pay.
 Each case must be dealt with on its merits.